bgoonz/gists-revamp/_CURRENT/674c3f16/Basic-Web-.md

 ‌Open an Ubuntu terminal if you don’t have one open already.

-1.  <span id="8cfe">You need to configure Git, so type `git config --global user.name "Your Name"` with replacing "Your Name" with your real name.</span>
+1.  <span id="8cfe">You need to configure Git, so type `git config --global user.name "Your Name"` with replacing “Your Name” with your real name.</span>
-2.  <span id="0e0d">You need to configure Git, so type `git config --global user.email your@email.com` with replacing "<a href="mailto:your@email.com" class="markup--anchor markup--li-anchor">your@email.com</a>" with your real email.</span>
+2.  <span id="0e0d">You need to configure Git, so type `git config --global user.email your@email.com` with replacing “<a href="mailto:your@email.com" class="markup--anchor markup--li-anchor">your@email.com</a>” with your real email.</span>

 **Note: if you want git to remember your login credentials type:**